 Cracks, electrical shortages, and panel malfunctions typically require emergency intervention, with trained professionals who can assess and repair the issue as quickly as possible.

 As a PV system owner, you probably won’t be able to see these problems – especially if you have a rooftop installation that is difficult to access.
 With solar monitoring, however, it’s now possible to receive an automatic alert whenever your PV system’s performance dips below a certain threshold.
-This monitoring is normally synced to a smartphone app, which allows you to track your installation’s output remotely and in real-time.
+This monitoring is synced to a smartphone app, which allows you to track your installation’s output remotely and in real-time.

 Your utility statement might also provide clear indications that something is wrong.
 It’s normal to see slight variations from one billing cycle to another – especially as the seasons change.
 But a sudden spike in utility spending likely means that either your provider has raised its rates or that your PV system is underperforming.